xmonader/raqeeb/README.md

 ```
 app1:
     cmd: ping -c 1 google.com
-    use_shell: true
     run_once: true
+    checks:
+        cmd: ps aux | grep google
+    deps:
+        - redis
 app2:
-    cmd: ping -c 2 yahoo.com
+    cmd: ping -c 50 yahoo.com
-    use_shell: true
+    checks:
+        cmd: ps aux | grep google

+redis:
+    cmd: redis-server --port 6010
+    checks:
+        cmd: redis-cli -p 6010 ping
+        tcp_ports: [6010]
 ```

 Here we define two services

-- app1 service, that executes command `ping -c 1 google.com`, use_shell for shell syntax, and run_once to not respawn it if it ever dies
+- app1 service, that executes command `ping -c 1 google.com`, and run_once to not respawn it if it ever dies we say it depends on `redis` service, so redis needs to execute first. and it's check command is checking for google in `ps aux` output
-- app2 service, executes `ping -c 2 yahoo.com` and when it's done it will respawn
+- app2 service, executes `ping -c 50 yahoo.com` and when it's done it will respawn and it's check command is checking for yahoo in `ps aux` output
+- redis service starts redis on port 6010 and its check is checking for port 6010 to be listening and also there's a `redis-cli -p 6010 ping` check command to validate if redis ok

 ```